 My love for samp and beans started long ago.
 My mother says it started when I was a toddler and I got a strep infection in my throat and mouth.
-Apparently I refused to eat for about four or five days because of the pain.
+Apparently, I refused to eat for about four or five days because of the pain.
 Eventually, the doctor said I should be sent to hospital so they could put me on a drip but our old farm hand, Sam, told my mother to hold off, he would get me to eat.
 He came back with a pot of very soft cooked samp and beans.
 I apparently loved this and because of the texture, it didn’t hurt my mouth.
 Consequently, I did not have to be sent to the hospital after all.

-Samp and beans my way
+Recipe for samp and beans my way

 1 Tbsp of oil